HyacinthBots/LilyBot/docs/commands.md

 * `enable` - Whether to enable the moderation system or not - Boolean
 * `moderator-role` - The role of the guild moderators, used for pinging in message logs and adding to threads
-* `mod-action-log` - The channel to store the moderation actions in - Channel *`log-publicly` - Whether to log moderation actions in the channel they were run in as well as the action log - Optional Boolean
+* `mod-action-log` - The channel to store the moderation actions in - Channel *`log-publicly` - Whether to log moderation actions in the channel they were run in as well as the action log.
+Defaults to false - Optional Boolean

 **Result**: The config is set for moderation.